A guide to writing a Board Cover Letter

 In Summary

-Cover letters are an essential component of board application, particularly in a competitive board appointment market.
+Cover letters are an essential component of a board application, particularly in a competitive board appointment market.
 Whether you are responding to an advertisement, using a recruiter, or reaching out to a company directly, it is essential to provide this one-page document.
 It should demonstrate your knowledge of the organization, outline its challenges, and demonstrate how you can contribute in a specific and impactful way.

 Getting this document right can significantly increase your chances of being appointed to a board.
 Conversely, getting it wrong will have the opposite effect.
 If you want me to review every board cover letter you write before submitting your application, our Board Appointment Coaching PLUS Membership includes Unlimited Application Critiquing.